HergenEngelhardt/Videoflix/README.md

 For testing email functions (registration, password reset), you have multiple options:

-- **MailDev (recommended for local testing)**: Set `USE_MAILDEV=True` in the `.env` file.
+- **Mailhog (recommended for local testing)**: Set `USE_MAILHOG=True` in the `.env` file and uncomment the mailhog service in `docker-compose.yml`.
 This is perfect when you want to test email functionality without configuring a real SMTP server.
-All emails will be intercepted locally and can be viewed at `http://localhost:1080`.
+All emails will be intercepted locally and can be viewed at `http://localhost:8025`.
 No real emails are sent.
-- **Real SMTP Server**: Set `USE_MAILDEV=False` and configure your actual email credentials (Gmail, Outlook, etc.) in the `.env` file.
+- **Real SMTP Server (default)**: Configure your actual email credentials (Gmail, Outlook, etc.) in the `.env` file.
 Use this when you want to send real emails during development or production.
+Gmail SMTP is preconfigured in the template.
 - **Console Output**: Without any email configuration, emails will be output to the Django console (fallback option).

 ---